 Before the procedure is carried out, you will be asked to sign a consent form.
 If you are taking antibiotics for Clostridium difficile infection you will need to stop them the night before the procedure.

-You will need to have Nil-by-mouth, so that means nothing to eat OR drink for 6 hours before the infusion is given.
+You will need to be nil-by-mouth, meaning you should have nothing to eat or drink six hours before the infusion is given.